Alphabetical Plant Listing

 Tolerance Deer, Wet Soil

-Garden Uses Beds and Borders, Bog Gardens, Ponds and Streams, Rain Gardens, Water Gardens
+Garden Uses Beds And Borders, Bog Gardens, Ponds And Streams, Rain Gardens, Water Gardens

-Garden Styles Informal and Cottage, Prairie and Meadow
+Garden Styles Prairie and Meadow, Informal and Cottage

-Guides with Iris - Other
+Guides with

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.